The Best Physical Exercises for a Healthy Brain

 When we talk about water exercises, we’re not only referring to swimming.

-- Performing certain movements in water is like playing a game and is quite entertaining.
-In addition, it not only helps us burn calories, but also improves our coordination and resistance.
+- Performing certain movements in water is like playing a game and quite entertaining.
+It not only helps us burn calories, but also improves our coordination and resistance.
 These are two key activities that help us keep a healthy brain.

-- Physiotherapists tell us that to get the most out of water exercises it’s essential to do a series of repetitions for several minutes.
+- To get the most out of water exercises it’s essential to do a series of repetitions for several minutes.

 For instance, you can do leg lifts or body rotations in the water.

-Or alternatively, you can work with balls a boards, or even imitate the peddling movements of riding a bike.
+Or alternatively, you can work with balls or boards; you can even imitate the peddling movements of riding a bike.

 Furthermore, if you also listen to good music and have good company while doing water exercises, this will all have a positive impact on your physical and mental health, as well as the health of your brain.